Bolivian observatory collects data as glaciers melt

 Chacaltaya, which means ‘Cold Road’ in Aymara, is jointly funded and managed by groups from the United States and Europe, and the initiative is led by Universidad Mayor de San Andres in La Paz.

-James Butler, head of the National Oceanic and Atmospheric Administration’s global monitoring division, said the samples taken and observations made in “are not influenced by local emissions or similar influences.”
+James Butler, head of the National Oceanic and Atmospheric Administration’s global monitoring division, said the samples taken and observations made “are not influenced by local emissions or similar influences.”

 “Upward looking observations from a mountaintop also provide a much better picture of changes in the stratosphere than do observations from lower elevations, because interference in the signal is greatly reduced,” he said.